GVFD Company 1

 *Indicates Life Member

 Hose Company #1 can proudly say that it was the first organization of the present Greensburg Volunteer Fire Department.
 It was organized on January 12, 1891, by a group of young men whose purpose was to protect the community and its individuals from the ravages of fire.
-To this date, the membership has served not only the community of Greensburg, but also the surrounding areas for 108 years and its original mission has been greatly expanded.
+To this date, the membership has served not only the community of Greensburg, but also the surrounding areas for over 100 years and its original mission has been greatly expanded.

 The original quarters of this company were located on North Main Street near the present Pennsylvania Railroad Bridge.
 In 1893, they were changed to East Otterman Street where they remained until January 8, 1923, when they were moved to Central Fire Station on Pennsylvania Avenue.
 In August 1968, Hose Company #1 moved to its present home at 6 McLaughlin Drive on the north side of Greensburg.